NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 {% include 'guide-contents.njk' %}

-Only lead administrators can access this section, where they can:
+Only lead administrators have access to this section, where they can:

 * add users
 * change a user's permissions